CIRCULARKA/notificator/README.md

 * `Interval`.
 How often notification should be sent
 * `MaxAmount`.
 Another way to restrict notification sending.
 Sets maximum amount of times that notification can be sent
 * `DaysOfTheWeek`.
 Sets days of the week in which notification can be sent
 * `Completed`.
-Defines whether a notification is completed
+Defines whether a notification is completed (i.e. notification was sent all possible times)

 ## Processing notifications
 ```mermaid